Troubleshooting Posit Team

 Failed authenticating user error

 By default, Snowflake assigns secondary roles as ALL.
-If your account has modified this default behavior, users may encounter authentication issues.
+If your account has modified this default behavior, users might encounter authentication issues.
 In that case, users authenticating to the Posit Team Native App must set their default role to one of the application roles for Posit Team.
 Snowflake authentication into Posit Team uses your default role; when secondary roles are disabled, the system can only infer application roles from the default role.

 We are aware of two solutions: